These days more and more people try to find products that are made with sustainable materials.

 To use this non-plastic coffee device just add water to the bottom chamber, and place the filter on it.

-After that, simply put some coffee grounds in the stainless steel filter, and screw the top chamber on.
+After that, simply put some coffee grounds into the stainless steel filter, and screw the top chamber on.

 Now it’s time to put it on the stovetop.
-In a short while, the upper chamber will be filled with delicious coffee.
+In a short while delicious coffee will start pouring into the upper chamber.

 Don’t be in a hurry to scroll down to my next suggestion.
 This siphon coffee maker does fit your criteria!